 - 1 egg, beaten

 - Cook macaroni according to package directions.
-Meanwhile, in a large skillet, cook beef and onion over medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
-Drain.
-Stir in the tomato sauce, 1/2 teaspoon salt, oregano, pepper and, if desired, cinnamon; heat through.
+Meanwhile, in a large skillet, cook the beef, onion and garlic over medium heat until meat is no longer pink; drain.
+Stir in the tomato sauce, 1/2 teaspoon salt, oregano, pepper and cinnamon if desired; heat through.

-- Preheat oven to 350°.
-In a small saucepan, melt butter; stir in flour and remaining salt until smooth.
+- In a small saucepan, melt butter; stir in flour and remaining salt until smooth.
 Gradually add milk.
-Bring to a boil; cook and stir 2 minutes or until thickened.
+Bring to a boil; cook and stir for 2 minutes or until thickened.

 - Remove from the heat.
 Stir a small amount of the hot mixture into egg; return all to the pan, stirring constantly.
-Bring to a gentle boil; cook and stir 2 minutes.
-Remove from heat; stir in remaining cheese.
+Bring to a gentle boil; cook and stir for 2 minutes.
+Remove from the heat; stir in remaining cheese.
 Pour sauce over macaroni.

-- Bake, uncovered, 30-35 minutes or until golden brown.
-Let stand 10 minutes before serving.
+- Bake, uncovered, at 350° for 30-35 minutes or until golden brown.
+Let stand for 10 minutes before serving.
 Yield: 4 servings.